mordak/playbook-dev-tools/README.md

 ## What's this

-This is a set of scripts that will download, compile, and deploy gcc to the Blackberry Playbook.
+This is a set of scripts that will download, compile, and deploy gcc and some other tools to the Blackberry Playbook.
 No rooting required.

 ## What you need

 You need an install of the [Blackberry Native SDK][pbdevtools].
 You're looking for the native C/C++ tools.
 I used the Native SDK 2.0.1 on OS X 10.6.8 while developing this package.
-In addition to the native sdk tools, you will need svn, curl and ruby.
+In addition to the native sdk tools, you will need svn, curl, tar, gzip, bzip2 and ruby.
 These are installed by default on OS X, and most everywhere else, so you should be okay.

 On the playbook itself, you'll need a shell application.
 I used [BG Shell][bgshell].
 It's free.